HewlettPackard/squest/docs/configuration/squest_settings.md

 Set to `True` to change the navbar and footer color to visually identify a testing instance of Squest.

+### GUNICORN_WORKERS

+**Default:** `4`

+Number of workers used by Gunicorn process in charge of serving client connection.
+Increase the number of worker threads to serve more clients concurrently

 ## SMTP

 ### EMAIL_HOST